JB Hunt Truck Accident Lawyers

 After an accident, trucking companies don't invest their resources into paying for a victims' medical care.
 No, they spend their money mobilizing lawyers, investigators, and insurance adjusters to get the company off the hook—no matter who gets hurt in the process.
 If anything is going to change, it's going to require truck accident survivors to shine a light on these practices by holding companies accountable.
 Arnold & Itkin can help by providing our clients with the same resources that the trucking company uses against them—investigators, medical experts, and more.

 Review your options with a JB Hunt truck accident lawyer—call (888) 493-1629 or contact us online to learn if we can help you.
 Our clients pay nothing upfront for our services.
-You only pay if you win—that's a promise.
+You only pay if we win—that's a promise.